emadasefi/pm2-checker/README.md

 ## — Feedback ❤️—
 Thank you for choosing the PM2 Checker!
-I hope it meets your encryption needs effectively.<br>
+I hope it meets your needs effectively.<br>
 Please leave a comment if you have any comments, suggestions or problems.